ncerutti/xBRL-Forge/docs/JSON_INPUT.md

             // every instance can only carry one language "lang": "de",

+            // boolean: if true the document will be a inline XBRL document, if not a simple xBRL instance
+            // ATTENTION: if false: only transformations "num-comma-decimal", "fixed-zero" and "num-dot-decimal" can be used
+            // ATTENTION: Only tag-wide (start and end index null) tags can be used and they cannot be nested!
+Currently no escaped text is available
+            "inline": true,

             // each report can be constructed from multiple resource objects, each carrying all the information like an isolated report
             // in case of multiple resources for the file the content will be ordered depending on this key, ascending when combined